mentlsve/CarND-Advanced-Lane-Lines/writeup_template.md

 The method `getImagePoints` from class `Camera` (`src/camera.py`) encapsulates the detection of inner corners in one chessboard image.
 It takes the file name of the image and then:

 * resizes it to a size of 1280x720.
-This is because there are some images which have a size of 1281x721 and we need all of the to be the same size.
+This is because there are some images which have a size of 1281x721 and we need all of them to be the same size.
 * converts it to a grayscale image.
 This is because `cv2.findChessboardCorners` needs a n 8-bit input image.
 * runs `cv2.findChessboardCorners` and returns the coordinates (*imagepoints*) of the corners it found.